bids-standard/BEP028_BIDSprov/bep028spec.md

 and [3.2 Provenance description levels](#3-2-provenance-description-levels).
 Using tools provided by BIDS-Prov ([5 Tools](#5-tools)), these JSON contents can be merged back to a JSON-LD graph as described above.

+> [!NOTE]
-Note: since the JSON-LD documents are graph objects, they can be aggregated using RDF tools without the need to apply the inheritance principle.
+> Since the JSON-LD documents are graph objects, they can be aggregated using RDF tools without the need to apply the inheritance principle.

 A complete schema for the model file to facilitate specification and validation is available from [https://github.com/bids-standard/BEP028_BIDSprov](https://github.com/bids-standard/BEP028_BIDSprov).
 In the event of disagreements between the schema and the specification, the specification is authoritative.